your roadmap for what kids

 In Prepared, author Diane Tavenner shares her journey as an educator, mother, and leader of one of America’s most innovative public-school networks.
 She gives parents a roadmap to prepare their children to succeed in college, thrive in today’s workplace, and lead secure and fulfilled lives.

-One of the best books Bill Gates read in 2019!
+One of the best books Bill Gates read!

 Every December, Bill Gates chooses his top five books of the year, and Prepared made his best-of-2019 list!